-The H-1B visa allows U.S. employers to temporarily employ foreign workers in specialty occupation positions — roles that require at least a bachelor’s degree or equivalent in a specific field directly related to the job duties.
+The H-1B visa allows U.S. employers to temporarily employ foreign workers in specialty occupation positions, roles that require at least a bachelor’s degree or equivalent in a specific field directly related to the job duties.

 H-1B status is initially granted for three years and is renewable in three-year increments.
-There is no statutory limit on the number of extensions — an H-1B worker can remain in status indefinitely while pursuing permanent residence.
+There is no statutory limit on the number of extensions.
+An H-1B worker can remain in status indefinitely while pursuing permanent residence.
 H-1B also confers dual intent, meaning the visa holder can simultaneously pursue a green card without jeopardizing their nonimmigrant status.

 RFE responses

-Detailed responses to USCIS Requests for Evidence on specialty occupation, employer-employee relationship, and third-party placement issues — the most common grounds for H-1B RFEs.
+Detailed responses to USCIS Requests for Evidence on specialty occupation, employer-employee relationship, and third-party placement issues, the most common grounds for H-1B RFEs.

 H-1B extensions

-Timely extension filings for employees approaching the end of their H-1B period — including same-employer extensions and extensions beyond the six-year cap under AC21.
+Timely extension filings for employees approaching the end of their H-1B period, including same-employer extensions and extensions beyond the six-year cap under AC21.

 Employer intake & strategy